11 Simple Ways to Learn Spanish For Free

 Remember, there’s a big difference between the way your Spanish instructor speaks and how someone speaks Spanish in everyday conversations.

 If you’re up for a challenge, Club de Cuervos is a hilarious Mexican Netflix series that is solely in Spanish.
 It’s responsible for teaching me most of my Mexican slang.
-The characters speak really quickly so it’s a good intro to what you’ll encounter along your travels in Mexico.
+The characters speak rapidly, so it’s a delightful intro to what you’ll encounter along your travels in Mexico.

 3. Listen to Spanish Podcasts

 Again, your Spanish listening skills are just as important as your speaking abilities.
 Especially when it comes to traveling.
-It’s all well and good if you can ask where the library is, but you should also be able to interpret the directions!
+If you can ask where the library is, that’s great, but you should also be able to interpret the directions!

-This podcast is especially helpful because the host of the podcast is a native Spanish speaker from Mexico City.
+This podcast is especially helpful because the host is a native Spanish speaker from Mexico City.
 Each episode features a conversation between English-speaking travelers and a native speaker.

 After the conversation, the host of the podcast speaks with her students to analyze the language and grammar used in the conversation.
-The episodes do a great job of explaining the idiosyncrasies of Spanish, and Mexican Spanish above all.
+The episodes do an impressive job of explaining the idiosyncrasies of Spanish, and Mexican Spanish above all.

 4. Look for Spanish YouTube Videos